nadia-polikarpova/cse130-web/lectures/00-hello.md

 1. *Discuss*
     - I show the quiz on screen
-    - If in class: discuss with your neighbor
+    - Discuss with your neighbor
-    - If remote: discuss with a friend on zoom chat (or any other chat)
     - Try to reach consensus

 3. *Vote*